For many exercisers, music and fitness are like peanut butter and jelly – they just complement one another perfectly.

 Syncing beats per minute with an exercise pace can also increase movement efficiency.
 Are you adding music to your classes?
 Have you dotted your ‘I’s and crossed your ‘T’s to ensure that you’re playing it legally and ethically?

 Each country typically has its own performing rights organization (PRO) that collects royalties from businesses playing the songs and then distributes those to the artist, composers and any other relevant parties.
+Depending on the regulations in your region, there may be more than one organization that you have to comply with.
+For example, in Canada there is one organization that collects fees on behalf of artists and recording companies and another on behalf of creators and publishers.
+Again, the fees tend to be nominal.

 In the event that a facility is discovered to be playing music illegally, a PRO could issue a fine up to as much as $150,000 USD per song.
 This means it’s in a business owner’s best interest to ensure that they’re acquiring music legally and ethically!